Giovane-F-Moreira/Giovane-F-Moreira/README.md

 Hi, I'm Giovane, Member of the Institute of Electrical and Electronics Engineers - IEEE, Computer Technician at the Federal Institute of Bahia - IFBA and majoring in Information Systems.
 I'm currently interning at BTech, which is the junior company of the IFBA and I'm a member of the Research and Innovation Group in Robotics and Automation - GIPAR.
 I'm a hardware enthusiast and passionate about software, I hope to contribute a lot to my repositories.

 - :computer: I'm currently working on robotic simulations with artificial neural networks using Ubuntu, Ros, Gazebo and Python.
-- :books: I'm currently learning AngularJs, Django and React-Native
+- :books: I'm learning AngularJs, Django and React-Native
 - 👯 I'm collaborating on research and projects for the Innovation and Research in Automation and Robotics Group -GIPAR
 - 📫 How to reach me: giovane.fern.m@gmail.com